Policies and Procedures to Detect and Prevent Insider Trading

 Questions to Ask

-Prior to trading in the Company’s shares, and if you think you may have material non-public information, ask yourself the following questions:
+Prior to trading in the Company’s securities, and if you think you may have material non-public information, ask yourself the following questions:

 • Is the information material? – Is this information that an investor would consider important in making an investment decision?
 Would you take it into account in deciding whether to buy or sell?
 Is this information that would affect the market price of the securities if generally disclosed?